 The short-term incentive programme, i.e. annual performance bonus, is defined in accordance with the annually confirmed company targets and personal targets.
 The performance bonus principles are specified in the annually revised performance bonus rule.
 The performance bonus applies mainly to the entire personnel of the company and its maximum bonus corresponds to 1-12 months' fixed salary.
 The programme also includes group pension arrangements and a personnel fund portion.
-Regulations applying to Finance Finland are applied when paying performance bonuses and, e.g., if the person holds a key position in the company, payment of at least 30% of the performance bonus is deferred for three years.
+Regulations applying to the financial sector are applied when paying performance bonuses and, e.g., if the person holds a key position in the company, payment of at least 40 per cent of the performance bonus is deferred for three years.